tradingstrategy-ai/docs/source/glossary.rst

         Google Colab is a free Jupyter notebook environment that runs entirely in the cloud.
         It does not require a setup and allows users to combine executable code, rich text, images, HTML, LaTeX and more in a single document.
-        It provides free access to GPU's and TPU's for anyone who needs them to build machine learning or deep learning models.
+        It provides free access to GPUs and TPUs for anyone who needs them to build machine learning or deep learning models.

         `Read more <https://research.google.com/colaboratory/>`__.